Small-Batch Chocolate Chip Cookies: The Chewy, Golden Guide (Make 12)

 Instructions

-4. Combine dry ingredients: In a separate bowl, sift together the all-purpose flour, bread flour (if using), baking soda, and salt.
+4. Combine dry ingredients: sift flour (and bread flour if using), then mix in baking soda and salt.

-10. Cool cookies: Let the cookies cool on the sheet for 5 minutes before transferring to a wire rack to cool completely.
+10. Cool on the sheet for 5 minutes, then move to a rack.

 Tips for Success

-• Make ahead: Dough can be stored in the refrigerator up to 24 hours or frozen up to 1 month.
-Defrost and bake as usual.
+• Make ahead: refrigerate dough up to 24 hours, or freeze portions up to 1 month.

 Serving Suggestions